codeJavi/orderly-/README.md

-Starting of CLI Project

 # Orderly

+Welcome cruisers!
+If you are a solo cruiser planning on sailing out of Miami into the caribbean, look no further.
+We are here to find you a top deal for a perfect getaway.

+## Installation

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/orderly`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

-## Installation

 Add this line to your application's Gemfile: